 The aforementioned study, conducted by Horsley Witten Group, predicted that the forecast for the area if action was not taken, adding that the area would likely grow in a “fragmented fashion” if no identity was established.
 For Horsley Witten Group, an application for a village center at Rolling Greens Golf Course on Ten Rod Road, called “The Preserve at Rolling Greens,” could offer the area some identity.

 With its rezoning on Friday night, the Town Council rezoned the Rolling Greens area from residential to CVD, allowing developers to apply for The Preserve at Rolling Greens.
-The development would bring some 106 housing units (a mixture of homes, townhouses and condos) along with commercial.
+The .
 In the council’s rezoning vote, they moved to allow anywhere between 24,000 and 40,000 sq. ft. of commercial space at The Preserve.

 Since its first public information meeting back in December 2010, the Rolling Greens project has come under heavy fire from neighboring residents who oppose additional commercial in the area (even attract business away from the failing Post Road Corridor) and feel the development would ruin the aesthetics of the rural gateway.
 Neighbors also cited the project would bring additional traffic to the area.